 Bustling Panama City has become the Miami of Latin America, an international banking center with a cosmopolitan population.
-The region around Boquete has been attracting both retirees and adventure seekers for a while now.
+It contains most of the Panama luxury hotels, from the likes of Trump and Waldorf-Astoria.
+The region around Boquete has been attracting both retirees and adventure seekers for a couple decades now.
 The Bocas del Toro archipelago is the place to go for fishing, diving, and hidden beaches.

 Because of the long U.S. presence in Panama, it is relatively easy to get by with English in tourist areas.
 The U.S. dollar has been the Panamanian currency since 1903, so there's no need to change money or do currency calculations in your head.

-Panama won't stay undiscovered forever and there are finally some signs that it may soon emerge as a luxury travel destination.
-Up to now there have been few facilities for upscale travelers, despite all the money flowing through Panama City, but the situation is rapidly improving as the economy keeps booming.
-For now most of the luxury hotels and tours are in and around the capital, but we expect the situation to change in the coming years as traffic to Latin America keeps rising.
+Panama won't stay undiscovered forever and it is quickly emerging as a luxury travel destination.
+The situation is rapidly improving for upscale business and leisure travelers as the economy keeps booming.
+For now most of the top Panama luxury hotels and tours are in and around the capital, but we expect the situation to change in the coming years as the visitor numbers keep rising, along with the number of foreign retirees and wealthy investors from other Latin American countries.
 With luxury condos going up, attractive retirement incentives in place, and a few upscale resorts on the horizon, Panama won't stay under the radar forever.
 See it now.

 Luxury Hotels in Panama